Functional Fatigue and Upper Extremity Sensorimotor System Acuity in Baseball Athletes

 CONCLUSIONS: Functional fatigue affects the acuity of the entire upper extremity, each individual joint, and multiple joint motions in overhead throwers.
 Clinicians should consider the deleterious effects of upper extremity fatigue when designing injury prevention and rehabilitation programs and should incorporate multijoint and multiplanar endurance exercises.
 Compromised neuromuscular control of the scapulohumeral relationship may hold pathologic implications for this population as well.

 Tripp, Brady L.; Yochem, Eric M.; and Uhl, Timothy L., "Functional Fatigue and Upper Extremity Sensorimotor System Acuity in Baseball Athletes" (2007).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 24.